 The caustic aroma is unpleasant to humans, so it is powerful enough to scare away rats even when heavily diluted.

 Start by mixing it with at least 50% water.
-Then pour into a spray bottle and dispense to the areas you suspect has a rat problem.
+Then pour into a spray bottle and dispense to the areas you suspect to have a rat problem.

 Owls are a natural predator to a rat, which means that rats are frightened by the bird’s distinctive smell.